 - sweet sprinklefetti pink candy

-- homemade white chocolate pretzels with gold edible crystals or Edible Gold Leaf Flakes
+- homemade white chocolate pretzels with gold edible sugar crystals or Edible Gold Leaf Flakes

 - trail mix